 Sexual harassment and sexual assault violate everything the U.S. Army stands for including our Army Values and Warrior Ethos.
 The Army is aggressively addressing sexual assaults by first focusing on prevention through education and training.
 Army leaders encourage reporting and work hard to reduce the stigma associated with sexual violence.
 Once reported, the Army focuses on care for victims and thorough investigations and prosecutions to hold offenders accountable.
 The Army continually assesses the effectiveness of its sexual harassment/assault response and prevention efforts to ensure the Army is meeting the needs of the Soldiers, Department of the Army Civilians, family members and the nation.

-For additional information, please visit the U.S. Army's Sexual Harassment/Assault Response and Prevention (SHARP) at www.preventsexualassault.army.mil.
+For additional information, visit Sexual Harassment/Assault Response and Prevention website @ www.preventsexualassault.army.mil

 In alignment with the Department of Defense Sexual Assault Prevention and Response Strategy, the following five imperatives will drive Army actions: